 Dispersed Team Questions Retrospective

-The team members do not need to come together physically, but they need to find a time slot when they can all join the retrospective.
+The team members do not need to come together physically, but they need to find a time slot when they can all join the retrospective in person.
 They can do the retrospective remotely using collaboration tools, to reflect on their way of working and find ways to improve the way that they work together.

 Suitable collaboration tools that teams can use are:

-- Skype of Hangout so that the team members can hear and see each other
+- Zoom, Google Meet, Skype, or another audio&video connection so that the team members can hear and see each other

 - A collaborative real-time editor like Google Docs or Microsoft OneDrive

-- Online collaboration tools like Groupmap or Lino
+- Online collaboration tools like Miro, Groupmap or Lino

-- Distributed retrospectives with Retrium (see the value of continuous retrospectives)
+- A tool for distributed retrospectives, such as Retrium (see the value of continuous retrospectives)

 Let explore how you can do a remote retrospective using a Google Doc that can be co-edited.
 About a week before the retrospective meeting is scheduled the facilitator selects the questions to be used in the retrospective.
 These questions are entered into the Google Doc and the document link is shared with all team members before the retrospective.